anaconda/conda-anaconda-telemetry/docs/dev/index.md

 The entire plugin consists of just a single `hooks.py` module and currently submits up to five headers per request.
-To respect size limits (typically 8KB), each header has been given a character limit, with `Anaconda-Telemetry-Packages` getting the highest limit because it is inherently larger than the other headers.
+To respect size limits (typically 8KB), each header has been given a character limit, with `anaconda-telemetry-packages` getting the highest limit because it is inherently larger than the other headers.
 When a header's data is larger than its limit, the data is truncated and submitted as partial data.